A Guide to AML Investigation Techniques: Tips, Requirements and OSINT

 Regulations, requirements and open source intelligence

-Theoretically, AML strategies, policies and processes should be risk-prioritised, with more complex or deeper due diligence applied where red flags are present.
-However, identifying high risk clients or transactions is easier said than done, and thorough due diligence can be hard for banks to achieve, with high volumes of transactions limiting efficiency.
+Theoretically, AML strategies, policies and processes should be risk-prioritised, with deeper investigation conducted where red flags are present.
+However, identifying high-risk clients or transactions is easier said than done.
+Thorough due diligence can also be hard for banks to achieve, with high volumes of transactions limiting efficiency.

-As a result of these shortcomings, regulators and FIs alike have begun to consider Open Source Intelligence (OSINT) as an effective tool for augmenting existing processes.
+As a result of these shortcomings, regulators and FIs alike have begun to consider OSINT as an effective tool for augmenting existing processes.
 OSINT describes the process of extracting intelligence from publicly available and licensable data.
 Regulators have also begun to include OSINT in their specifications, for example:

-• The FCA’s Financial Crime Guide encourages the use of “open source internet checks to supplement commercially available databases.”3
+- The FCA’s Financial Crime Guide encourages the use of “open source internet checks to supplement commercially available databases.”

-• The European Banking Authority (EBA) encourages enhanced due diligence (EDD) measures to include “carry out open source or adverse media searches” on an ongoing basis.4
+- The European Banking Authority (EBA) encourages enhanced due diligence (EDD) measures to include “carry out open source or adverse media searches” on an ongoing basis.

-OSINT equips businesses with a risk-adjustable technique for investigating customers and clients.
-This is vital for adopting a more nuanced and holistic risk-based approach which goes further than superficial checks.
+OSINT encourages a more nuanced and holistic approach to the AML investigation process, which goes further than superficial checks.

 OSINT and AML investigations

-The core purpose of OSINT is to extract insights from publicly available information available in numerous OSINT sources.
-By utilising OSINT, investigators can access rich insight into individuals, organisations and other entities relevant to AML regulations.
+The core purpose of OSINT is to extract insights from publicly available information.
+This information is available in numerous OSINT sources.

 The role of open source data